How to Configure a Network in Cisco Packet Tracer

 Now, you need to assign an IP address to the computers that you add to the topology.
 To do this, click on the PC to which you will assign an IP, and on the Desktop tab, click IP Configuration.

-Then, you need to address the PC according to the IP block of the network on which the network is.
-According to the topology above, assign an IP address from block 192.168.1.0/24 as PC0 is connected to the network under the router’s Gig0/0 interface.
+Then, it would be best if you addressed the PC according to the IP block of the network on which the network is.
+According to the topology above, assign an IP address from block 192.168.1.0/24 as PC0 is connected to the network under the Router’s Gig0/0 interface.

 Configure the IP address, subnet mask, and default gateway settings for PC0 as in the following image.